AgoraIO-Usecase/HQ/AgoraHQ-Broadcaster-Windows/README.en.md

 ```
 [LoginInfo]

 AppId=

 AppCertificateId=

 LoginUid=

 AppCertEnable=

 VideoSolutinIndex=

 CameraDeviceName=

 CameraDeviceID=
 ```

 Finally, Open AgoraHQ.sln with your VC++ 2013(or higher) and build all solution and run.

+There is a Restart.bat script in the home directory.
+You need to copy the script to the execution directory during the actual running.

 ## Developer Environment Requirements
 * VC++ 2013(or higher)